rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="getuuid" %}
 ### GetVersion

-Returns the version number as a string.
+Return the version number.

-This is used only for Emscripten-based compilation.
+the version number as a string

 **Returns**

-`std::string`
+`std::string` – the version number as a string

 **Original header**